-So, you must define what the company’s values are, and also think of how you can model them every day.
+You must define the company’s values and think of how you can model them every day.
 Once you have all these squared out, your next step is to reinforce the value – remember, human beings learn which behaviors are okay and which ones aren’t based on how they are rewarded or punished.
 So, you should make an effort to recognize and reward someone for exemplifying the values of the company and give constructive feedback to those who oppose them.

 Apply employee performance metrics to retain key employees

 As the boss, you should be ready to either coach your employees up or out.
 If you’ve defined these behaviors and values and some individuals are not following them, then you’ll need to hold them accountable.

 By monitoring employee performance metrics, like time management, customer satisfaction, quality, productivity, cost-effectiveness, revenue per employee, waste, efficiency, volume, turnaround time, budget variance, quality, defect density, schedule variance, return on investment, new revenue rate (whichever applicable), it’s easy to know who is performing as expected and who isn’t.
 A performance management process will give you a clear picture of how each employee is performing against their job description.